potatoeggy/eifueo/docs/chw3mz.md

 ## Historiography

 Historiography is the study of how history is developed and how historians have viewed history.
 It helps develop the ability to view events from multiple perspectives and reveals how others might view events in multiple perspectives.
+The **historical method** outlines the process of making history from start to finish:

+ - **Questions are asked** about any of the following:
+	- major/minor long-/short-term **causes** of an event
+	- the **nature** of an event — the purpose of the event, the status of the event
+	- the immediate/long-term/short-term **impacts** of an event
+	- the **ethics** of an event
+	- a hypothetical **counterfactual** version of an event
+ - **Data is collected** to help answer the questions
+ - **Data is analysed** to identify patterns and trends via statistics, make judgements using OPCVL, and make comparisons of the main message (content) and PERMS (political, economical, religious, military, social)
+ - **Arguments are created** with a thesis and critical analyses per argument
+ - and the **findings are communicated** via any means, including essays, opinion paragraphs, debates, presentations, music, etc.

 ### Lenses